 Granting a data subject access to the log files of a remote access session also aligns with the principles and precepts of the GDPR.
 For example, if your remote control solution includes an integrated chat tool and you’re logging chat records, it needs to be stored in such a way that it can be accessed, transferred, as well as corrected and deleted.

 Again, the GDPR does grant businesses rights of their own.
 The principle of overriding legitimate interests ensures that businesses are not forced to follow rules that are impractical or risky.
 As a security measure, there will almost certainly be audit records that no one can alter.
 Businesses should determine what information is completely necessary to meet other regulations and security policies and limit data storage accordingly.
 You can read more about that in our previous post on data minimization.

 Keep a look out for our upcoming eBook on the General Data Protection Regulation.
-In the meantime, we’ve got you covered for all things GDPR compliant remote access: our infographic asks 8 questions to ensure compliance, our latest whitepaper is the definitive guide to preparing your remote solution, and our GDPR checklist will ensure all your bases are covered.
+In the meantime, we’ve got you covered for all things GDPR compliant remote access: our infographic asks 8 questions to ensure compliance, our latest eBook is the definitive guide to preparing your remote solution, and our GDPR checklist will ensure all your bases are covered.

 And as always, subscribe to our blog in the sidebar for more news and information on the wild world of remote access and control.